-This drink is so much fun and sure to be the hit of your next Halloween party.
-Or, it would be perfect for a cozy movie night watching the movie Hocus Pocus.
+I promise this drink is not just a bunch of hocus pocus!
+It’s sure to be the hit of your next Halloween party.
+Or, it would be perfect for a cozy movie night watching the movies.

 Jump to: